wadkar20/devops/README.md

 # KUBERNETES
 help always your appliction up.
-1)explin the architecture of kubernetes.
+1)explain the architecture of kubernetes.
-2)expain what happen when pod is deleted.
+2)explain what happen when pod is deleted.
+3)you have instances one contain sap application and one contain hdb database now evereyday start instance morning 9 am and stop your instance at 9 pm along with that you also have to stop your service sap control will be started will be 9:15 and hdb start with  9:10 in the night sap can stop 8:50 and hdb stop 8:45.

 master plane -- to give instruction pod- to manage any type of container